GoogleCloudPlatform/php-docker/package-builder/README.md

 1. Install `gcloud` utils.
 2. `GOOGLE_PROJECT_ID=my_project_id ./build_packages.sh`

-This will use Google Cloud Container Builder to compile packages using docker.
+This will use Google Cloud Build to compile packages using docker.
 The compiled .deb files will be uploaded to the bucket named `$BUCKET` (defaults to the project id).

 If you want to build for specific versions of PHP, set the `$PHP_VERSIONS` environment variable to a comma separated list